fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 # Hosting a Private/Secure Jitsi-Meet Server in the cloud (AWS)

 This is step by step instructions of how to host a security hardened instance of Jitsi-Meet in the cloud.
 It is specific to AWS, but should be modifiable to other cloud providers.
 Expect to pay a modest amount, less than $15 for testing for two to three participants.
 To run your own instance for a dozen or so participants will cost an additional about $0.10 an hour.
-You should expect to spend about an hour each, in two separate sittings.
+You should expect to spend about an hour each, in two separate sittings to follow these instructions.

 ## High level overview of the process

 ### First Sitting

 1. Make an AWS account for yourself.
 2. Register a domain name for your site.
-(Note, the domain can take up to three days for the registration to go through, but my experience has been less than 30 minutes.
+(Note, the domain can take up to three days for the registration to go through, but my experience has been less than 30 minutes for a .net domain.
 You get an e-mail when the domain is registered.)
 You have to wait for this to be successful, before proceeding in the process.

 ### Second Sitting
 3. Log onto AWS (if you logged out while waiting for the domain registration).